When we began Here to Help in October of 2007 we knew we wanted to be different than all other Private Foundations.

 The elderly observer commented, "But, young man, do you not realize that there are miles and miles of beach and there are starfish all along every mile?
 You can’t possibly make a difference!”

 The young man listened politely.
-Then he bent down, picked up another starfish, threw it into the back into the ocean past the breaking waves and said, "It made a difference for that one.”
+Then he bent down, picked up another starfish, threw it back into the ocean past the breaking waves and said, "It made a difference for that one.”

 The old man smiled, knowing the young man was right.